 Using sophisticated frame-interpolation technology, advanced motion control processing eliminates motion blurring or image judder, even in high-speed action sequences.
-PureMotion works in both 2D and 3D and is optimized for 1080p24.
+PureMotion works in 2D and is optimized for 1080p24.

 This technology ensures all the information contained in an image is accurately reproduced on the screen to give a stunning crystal clear, pin-sharp picture.
 Complex algorithms detect each frame and improve image sharpness before the frame is projected.